-- Chemical Description: Blend Titanium dioxide, synthetic hydrated Iron oxide & synthetic Iron oxide
+Chemical Description: Blend Titanium dioxide, synthetic hydrated Iron oxide and synthetic Iron oxide

 Lightfastness Rating: ASTM I

 Paint Opacity: Opaque